 - God fulfilled every piece of prophetic scripture down to the time, place, and people involved.

-- And there was another miraculous provision.
-Two years after Jesus’ birth, Herod would act out in a jealous rage.
+- Two years after Jesus’ birth, Herod would act out in a jealous rage.
 God would appear to Joseph and tell him to take his family to Egypt in order to preserve Jesus’ life.
 At the time of Jesus birth however, Joseph and Mary knew nothing of the future.
 Yet, from the East, by way of a star, God brought wise men with expensive gifts.
 What might these gifts be used for?
 For all we know, they provided the income for future travel and life in a far away land.
 God’s provision was miraculous and given way before there was a need.

-The struggles, and the miracles, in the life of Jesus continue all the way to His resurrection.
+The struggles, and the miracles, in the life of Jesus continued all the way to His resurrection.
 We see God’s supply but we also see the restraining hand of God as His Son suffered many things.
 In this, our own faith is built.

 We have many unanswered prayers today.
 God will break through with saving power and redemption for ALL of them.
 If not today, then one day.
 And when He does, we will give thanks that He does all things well.
-We will not doubt that He rules with wisdom, love, and power.